Ella Boyce Kirk

 Ella Boyce Kirk (c.1861 – 1930) was the first woman to become Superintendent of Schools in a Pennsylvania city, and possibly the first in the United States.

 She was born in Bangor, Maine ca. 1861, and taught school in Bradford, Pennsylvania before moving to Pittsburgh.
-In 1890, she married a wealthy oil man named David Kirk (businessman).
-She authored My Pilgrimage to Coue (1922).
+In 1890, she married a wealthy oil businessman named David Kirk.
+She authored My Pilgrimage to Coué (1922).